Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Trusted Advisor

 **Explanation:**
-"Amazon Simple Notification Service (Amazon SNS)" is correct.
+Amazon Simple Notification Service (Amazon SNS) is correct.
 SNS sends notifications when CloudWatch alarms are triggered.
-"Amazon Route 53" is incorrect; it is a DNS service.
+Amazon Route 53 is incorrect; it is a DNS service.
-"AWS CloudTrail" is incorrect; it logs API calls.
+AWS CloudTrail is incorrect; it logs API calls.
-"AWS Trusted Advisor" is incorrect; it provides best practice recommendations.
+AWS Trusted Advisor is incorrect; it provides best practice recommendations.

 ---